-6. INTERVIEWING A MEMBER OF STAFF WHO IS THE SUBJECT OF AN ALLEGATION
+INTERVIEWING A MEMBER OF STAFF WHO IS THE SUBJECT OF AN ALLEGATION

-- 6.1 The point at which this occurs will depend upon the nature of the allegation and the investigation process. - 6.2 The members of staff should be informed of:- - his/her rights under the school's disciplinary procedure, including the right to representation. - the allegation and invited to respond and to make a statement. - the right either to respond or decline to respond. - 6.3 Full notes should be taken of the interview and the member of staff invited to read and sign them as a true record after the interview.
+The point at which this occurs will depend upon the nature of the allegation and the investigation process.

+The members of staff should be informed of:-

+- his/her rights under the school's disciplinary procedure, including the right to representation. - the allegation and invited to respond and to make a statement.

+the right either to respond or decline to respond.

+Full notes should be taken of the interview and the member of staff invited to read and sign them as a true record after the interview.
 (A copy of the notes will be given to the member of staff.)

-6.4 The member of staff should be invited to identify any persons who may have information relevant to the investigation.
+The member of staff should be invited to identify any persons who may have information relevant to the investigation.
 These names should be added to the list of those to be interviewed.

-7. COMPILING A REPORT
+COMPILING A REPORT

-- 7.1 Once all the relevant persons have been interviewed and all the relevant issues have been explored, the investigation is complete.
-The details obtained and the statements taken should then be compiled into a report. - 7.2 Consideration should again be given as to whether there are matters which should be referred under local child protection procedures or to the police and whether suspension is appropriate.
-If there is such a referral, further proceedings at school level should be held in abeyance, and only resumed in accordance with the process outlined at 7.4 above.
+Once all the relevant persons have been interviewed and all the relevant issues have been explored, the investigation is complete.
+The details obtained and the statements taken should then be compiled into a report.

+Consideration should again be given as to whether there are matters which should be referred under local child protection procedures or to the police and whether suspension is appropriate.
+If there is such a referral, further proceedings at school level should be held in abeyance, and only resumed in accordance with the process outlined above.

-8. SUBSEQUENT ACTION
+SUBSEQUENT ACTION